-When I asked about the dresses, they told me that they bought them for their Uncle Tyler’s wedding and that they found them at Plato’s Closet, a Michigan thrift store, whose name reminds me of the famous 1970s swinger’s club.
+They found the dresses at Plato’s Closet, a Michigan thrift store; the name reminds me of the famous 1970s swinger’s club.

-My nephew Augie wore a special mushroom hat in honor of the occasion, which evoked for me a character from Alice in Wonderland.
+My nephew Augie wore a mushroom, evoking some lost character from Alice in Wonderland.
 In fact, the vibe of the evening was very Mad Hatter tea party.
-The hat belongs to his mom Kate who loves to forage for mushrooms and who has taught me the difference between saprophytic and mycorrhizal mushrooms.
+The hat belongs to his mom Kate who loves to forage for mushrooms.

 Augie's brother Emmet wore a special hat, too, his with a lightbulb, and indeed Emmet always does have brilliant ideas that illuminate our dinner-table conversations.

-Flora’s dress made me very happy.
+My daughter Flora’s dress made me very happy.
 It is mine!
-I love to see her dressed in my clothing, and, as she will attest, I more than return the favor by frequently dipping into her own glorious closet.
-Flora is an expert thrifter with the most fantastic collection of vintage clothing and earrings.
+I love to see her dressed in my clothing.
+I frequently return the favor, dipping into her own glorious vintage-filled closet.
+Flora is an expert thrifter with the most fantastic collection of clothing and earrings.
 This dress has its own special All Dressed story.
 It was gifted to me by my close friend Meema Spadola, and its magical design with silvery stars, swirls and circles makes me feel like a powerful sorceress when I wear it.
 I think Flora is an enchantress, too.

 Kate, my sister-in-law and an early All Dressed subject, went camo.
-Here she is blending in with the woods.
+She blends in with the woods.

-Along with her camouflage pants and shirt, note the scarf which features an urban camo theme that is a design of her own creation; if you look closely you’ll see that it incorporates photographs she took of street signs and brownstones from her Fort Greene neighborhood.
+Along with her camouflage pants and shirt, note the scarf which features an urban camo theme -- a design of her own creation.
+If you look closely, you’ll see that it incorporates photographs she took of street signs and brownstones from her Fort Greene neighborhood.
 Also, check out the intricate henna design on Kate’s hand, which was applied with love and intense focus just hours earlier by our talented niece Stella.

-Having grown up with Kate as older sister and photographer, my sister-in-law Nell is well practiced in the art of the fierce pose, and totally gives Anna Wintour a run for her money.
+Having grown up with Kate as older sister and photographer, my sister-in-law Nell is well practiced in the art of the fierce pose.
+She totally gives Anna Wintour a run for her money.
 The brown beach dress she is wearing is a well-worn favorite.
-Her husband Evan insisted she buy it years ago, and for the past 15 years she has lived in it each summer.

-My brother-in-law Evan’s casual outfit holds rich memories.
-The shirt belonged to his Grandpa Bob, who was an outsized figure from his childhood.
-Grandpa Bob was a San Francisco-based reporter and dapper dresser who would play memorable pranks on Evan: giving him windup toys that sparked, leaving quarters on window sills and book cases for Evan and his brother to discover, and pretending that the small quartz that Evan had given him had grown into a giant rock crystal in his garden.
+My brother-in-law Evan’s gone-fishing-theme outfit holds rich memories.
+The shirt belonged to his grandfather, who was an outsized figure from his childhood.
+Grandpa Bob was a San Francisco-based reporter and dapper dresser who would play memorable pranks on Evan.
 Evan's fishing hat similarly pays homage to Grandpa Bob who was a great angler and inspired Evan’s love of fly casting.